 How to Get Rid of Aphids Naturally

 Killing aphids naturally is not only better for the environment, it’s also more effective.
-Aphids don’t respond well to insecticides, but you can get them under control by taking advantage of their weaknesses and making a few changes in the way you manage your garden.
+You can get them under control by taking advantage of their weaknesses and making a few changes in the way you manage your garden.

 Aphids have a number of natural enemies, and these insects are much better at controlling aphids than any other method available to gardeners.
 Pampering and nurturing their natural enemies is an excellent method of organic aphid control.
 Introduce beneficial bugs, like lacewings and ladybugs, to your garden as a natural way to kill aphids.
 Nearby plantings of mint, fennel, dill, yarrow, and dandelions will help attract these insects to your garden.